IgroMir: 2007

 In 2007, IgroMir returned to the VDNKh Center for an expanded exhibition from 2 to 4 November (Friday to Sunday).
 The exhibition area increased from 9000 to 13000 m2, and there were about 45,000 to 50,000 visitors, including exhibitors and the press.
 The exhibition was attended by domestic game companies such as Russobit-M, 1C, Akella, and Nival Online, as well as by Western publishers such as Electronic Arts, Microsoft, Sony Computer Entertainment, Nintendo, Sega and others.
 Some games were shown to the public for the first time.
 Many were presented by developers, such as Epic Games President Mike Capps, Ubisoft's Jade Raymond and representatives of Bizarre Creations, Creative Assembly and Running with Scissors.

 2008

 IgroMir continued to grow and switched to a four-day format (Thursday to Sunday) held from 6 to 9 November in 2008.
-The first day was called the business day in which games were presented to industry members and the press in arelaxed business setting.
+The first day was called the business day in which games were presented to industry members and the press in a relaxed business setting.
 The remaining three days were open to the public.
 The total number of visitors exceeded 65,000 people, with more than 120 exhibitors.
 Among them were leading western companies: Electronic Arts, Microsoft, Sony Computer Entertainment, Nintendo, Sega, Ubisoft, and Blizzard Entertainment.
 The total exhibition area increased to 14,000 m2.